Tenosynovial Giant Cell Tumors Market Summary

 - Historically, TGCT has been treated primarily with surgical synovectomy, using arthroscopic or open techniques, sometimes combined with adjuvant radiotherapy.
 Localized disease is generally curable with surgery, while diffuse TGCT is associated with high recurrence rates.
 Open surgical approaches in diffuse disease can lead to increased morbidity, including postoperative stiffness and pain.

-- The diagnosis of TGCT is based on a description of the symptoms and physical examinations.
-In addition, magnetic resonance imaging (MRI) is usually necessary in order to see the lesions and determine the best surgical intervention.
+- The diagnosis of Tenosynovial Giant Cell Tumors is based on a description of the symptoms and physical examinations.
+In addition, Magnetic Resonance Imaging is usually necessary in order to see the lesions and determine the best surgical intervention.
 Other tests that may help with the diagnosis include X-rays, synovial fluid sample from around the joints, and a biopsy of tissues from the joint.

 - Surgical resection continues to be the mainstay of treatment for patients with localized and diffused TGCT.
 The significant rates of recurrence and risks associated with surgery point to the need for novel systemic treatments for patients with symptomatic advanced TGCT.
 The recent approval of a systemic therapy for selected adults with symptomatic TGCT underscores the need for improved and more coordinated multidisciplinary care.

-Tenosynovial Giant Cell Tumor (TGCT) Market Size and Forecast
+Tenosynovial Giant Cell Tumor Market Size and Forecast

 - TGCT Growth Rate (2026–2036): 20.8% CAGR